A Review of Electromagnetic Elimination Methods for low-field portable MRI scanner: Introduction

 Eliminating electromagnetic interference (EMI) is crucial for the effectiveness of ULF MRI scanners.
 EMI often from nearby electronic equipment, occurs at the Larmor frequency close to the operating frequency of MRI.
 This interference can disrupt MRI scan accuracy by inducing noise in the receiver coils.
 Traditional high-field MRI systems use bulky, enclosed RF shielding rooms (Faraday shield) to block this interference.

 To make MRI technology more accessible and affordable, innovative EMI suppression strategies are essential.
 Techniques such as active shielding, adaptive filtering, and noise cancellation are being developed to mitigate EMI in ULF MRI systems.
 Active shielding creates counteracting electromagnetic fields, adaptive filtering adjusts dynamically to remove noise frequencies, and noise cancellation algorithms identify and subtract interference patterns.

-These advanced EMI suppression methods enable the deployment of ULF MRI scanners in diverse settings, including rural clinics, emergency departments, and mobile health units, without the need for expensive shielding infrastructure.
+These advanced EMI suppression methods enable the deployment of ULF MRI scanners in diverse settings without the need for expensive shielding infrastructure.
 This not only reduces costs but also expands access to high-quality MRI diagnostics for underserved populations.

-This paper presents a comprehensive analysis of both conventional and deep learning methods for EMI elimination in MRI systems.
-We will delve into a detailed comparison of these methods, highlighting the strengths and limitations of each.
-It will explore the underlying principles of conventional analytical and adaptive EMI elimination techniques alongside cutting-edge deep learning approaches.
-Through a series of experiments and analyses, we will demonstrate how deep learning can provide superior EMI suppression, enhancing the diagnostic capabilities and accessibility of MRI technology.
+This paper presents an analysis of both conventional and deep learning methods for EMI elimination without shielding rooms.
+We delved into a detailed comparison of these methods, highlighting the strengths and limitations of each.
+We explored the underlying principles of conventional analytical and adaptive EMI elimination techniques alongside cutting-edge deep learning approaches.